 Quirky Accommodation in Berlin

-But my favourite place to stay in Berlin was at Huttenpalast Hotel.
 It’s a hotel made of caravans and huts (yes, seriously).
-You can check out my stay here at Huttenpalast Hotel, with all the cool photos I took!
+You can read my review of my stay at Huttenpalast Hotel, with all the cool photos I took!

 More fun places to stay in Berlin? – Check out these 5 cool and hip places to stay in Berlin

-Need help planning your Berlin itinerary and deciding what to do and see?
 Do you have any more questions about my 2-day or 3-day itinerary for Berlin?
-Feel free to ask me any questions in the comments below
+Feel free to ask me any questions in the comments below.